takepayments Review: The Best Payment Solution for UK Businesses?

 ✔️Pros

 • Great range of card machines: takepayments offers three card machines, two with 4G connectivity, and one that doubles as a mini EPOS device.
-On top of this, all have a touchscreen, built-in receipt printer, and can accept a wide variety of payments, making them extremely versatile.
+All have a touchscreen, built-in receipt printer, and can accept a wide variety of payments, making them extremely versatile.

 • Next-day fund transfers: takepayments promises next day fund transfers, which is a big advantage if your business relies on fast cash turnover.

-• Attentive customer service team: takepayments’s customer service team operates seven days a week, outside the standard 9-5 hours, and is available to customer for advice on anything from PCI compliance to fixing everyday glitches.
-They can be contacted several different ways, from live chat, phone, or WhatsApp, giving customer extra flexibility.
+• Attentive customer service team: takepayments’ customer service team operates seven days a week, outside the standard 9-5 hours, and is available to customers for advice on anything from PCI compliance to fixing everyday glitches.
+They can be contacted several different ways, from live chat, phone, or WhatsApp, giving customers extra flexibility.

 ❌ Cons

-• Charges an early termination fee: if you do choose to cancel you contract early with takepayments, you’ll be charged and early exit fee, which can add to the overall expense of changing providers.
+• Charges an early termination fee: if you do choose to cancel your contract early with takepayments, you’ll be charged an early exit fee, which can add to the overall expense of changing providers.

 How Much Does takepayments Cost?